SandhyaReddy54/social-media-ad-campaign-analysis/README.md

 #### End-to-End Analytics Project using SQL Server & Power BI

 ## 📌Project Overview

-This project presents an end-to-end analysis of social media advertising campaigns using Power BI and SQL Server.
-The objective was to evaluate campaign effectiveness, analyze ad-level performance, and understand user engagement patterns across demographics, geography, and time.
+This project presents an end-to-end business intelligence analysis of social media advertising campaigns using SQL Server and Power BI.
+The objective is to evaluate campaign effectiveness, analyze ad-level performance, and understand user engagement patterns across demographics, geography, and time to support data-driven optimization decisions.

-Interactive dashboards, drill-through navigation, and DAX-based metrics are used to transform raw advertising data into actionable insights that support data-driven decision-making.
-The project demonstrates how raw, multi-table campaign data can be transformed into actionable marketing insights through proper data modeling, SQL-based preprocessing, and interactive dashboarding.
+Raw multi-table advertising data is transformed into actionable marketing insights through structured data modeling, SQL-based preparation, and interactive Power BI dashboards.
+Advanced Power BI features such as drill-through navigation, tooltip pages, and DAX-based efficiency metrics were implemented to enhance analytical clarity while maintaining proper business context.

 ## 🎯 Business Objective
 The primary goals of this analysis were to: